superirale/pangaea-test/README.md

 * POST /listener2

 <b> NOTE</b>: If you do not have docker installed, You will need to manually configure the app to point to your local instance of MySQL/MariaDB and Redis for the publisher service.
-Then run `npm install` and `npm start` for both service to install the necessary dependencies and launch them.
+Then run `npm install` and `npm start` for both services to install the necessary dependencies and launch them.